JavierMenRev/SelectionInLatinAmericans/README.md

 We can then use ADMIXTURE's Q output file (ancestry proportions) to make the "id.file" (see above).
 We note again that the ancestry proportions for each individual should correspond to the reference populations -- as ordered -- in surrogate.vec.

-Ordering the ancestry proportions as listed in surrogate.vec we get the following estimates for the first 5 individuals:
+Ordering the ancestry proportions as listed in surrogate.vec (see below) we get the following estimates for the first 5 individuals:

 ```
 HG01565 PEL 0.699085 0.300905 0.00001